top of page

 Turn your face back to the light.

 Just like my plant, we all need nourishment, care, and the right tools to grow again.
-If my story stirred something in you, don’t just nod and scroll—act.
+If my story stirred something in you, take action.
 Your comeback season deserves more than just survival.

-📘Grab a copy of my book The Brilliant Awakening for soul-deep encouragement from women who’ve faced the fire and came out glowing.
-Grab it here đŸ‘‰đŸŸhttps://www.askdarlingnikki.com/product-page/the-brilliant-awakening-2-0
+📘 Grab a copy of my book The Brilliant Awakening for soul-deep encouragement from women who have faced the fire and emerged glowing.
+You can find it here.

-🧮 Want to revive your space and spirit like I did?
-Check out the safe, healing products I personally use for my plants, my home, and myself: đŸ‘‰đŸŸ http://mymelaleuca.com/askdarlingnikki
+🧴 Want to revive your space and spirit like I did?
+Check out the safe, healing products I personally use for my plants, home, and myself: here.

 Let your next chapter be soft, powerful, and undeniably yours.